-Prerequisite: CCNA Certification or completion of CCNA Academy Program.
-Remote Access is the second of four courses leading to the Cisco Certified Network Professional (CCNP) designation.
+4 credits 2 class, 4 lab hours F/S Prerequisite: ISTC 2724 Building Scalable Internetworks.
+Building Cisco Multilayer Switched Networks is the second of four courses leading to the Cisco Certified Network Professional (CCNP) designation.
 CCNP 2 introduces student to the implementation of Cisco routers in WAN applications.
 The course focuses on the selection and implementation of the appropriate Cisco IOS services required to build intranet remote access links.
 Students will develop skills with the specific Accessing the WAN of analog dialup, ISDN BRI and PRI, Frame Relay, broadband, and VPN.
 This hands-on, lab-oriented course stresses the design, implementation, operation, and level 1 troubleshooting of common WAN connectivity options.
 This course requires a lab fee.